General

 units often fit when nothing else seems to be able

-to work.
 This flex tree is great for pleasure

 riding.
 However, if you need the rigors of ranch